catb0t/motortown-docs/README.md

 ## Unofficial documentation for the server Web API.

-##### Adapted by @catb0t (psybrcatTRL) from the officially distributed Dedi `ReadMe.txt`.
+#### Adapted by @catb0t (psybrcatTRL) from the officially distributed Dedi `ReadMe.txt`.

-Best interpretation of the official ReadMe, but it may contain mistakes.
+**Best interpretation of the official ReadMe, but it may contain mistakes.**

-Especially, descriptions of exact field meanings/semantics and endpoint behaviour are inferred and written with my best knowledge of the game and testing the API, but may differ from the source code.
+**Especially**, descriptions of exact field meanings/semantics and endpoint behaviour are inferred and written with my best knowledge of the game and testing the API, but may differ from the source code.

 ## Host Web API Server
 You can enable Web API Server to get server status and player information.

-#### `DedicatedServerConfig.json` Parameters
+### `DedicatedServerConfig.json` Parameters

 - `<bEnableHostWebAPIServer>`